 Brahma strokes his beard.
 “You lost your altars.
 You come to protect ours—or envy them?”

-Vishnu counters: “And yet, they deserve respect, however, and should be worshipped with a divine ritual” [10].
-Not consumed.”
+Vishnu counters: “And yet, they deserve respect, however, and should be worshipped with a divine ritual.
+[10]“

 Zeus’s voice softens.
-“I’m offering alliance” [11].
-We remember how it ends.
+“I’m offering alliance.
+[11] We remember how it ends.
+A much younger guy managed to replace us before.
 Let us walk with you.
 Lend us your fire.”

 Apollo glares.
 “Unknown gods tend to be very useful.
 [13] He is either a son of Zeus or Poseidon.
 We are not sure.”